 - As a result, the Jaguarundi now represents a protected species throughout the majority of its native range.
 But, hunting does not pose its greatest threat.
 Loss of much of its traditional habitat serves as the principal threat to the existence of this mammal.

 Jaguarundi Physical Description

-In addition, the truly amazing Jaguarundi remains known among those who appreciate the wild cats for its distinctively short legs.
+The amazing Jaguarundi remains known among those who appreciate the wild cats for yet another physical trait.
+That’s due to its distinctively short legs.
 In sharp contrast to this characteristic, the body of the remarkable mammal develops as quite elongated.

 - Kingdom: Animalia